Toolbox Reference#

 flag is to tell checkout

-to get the contents of the GitHub repository from
+to get the contents of the repository from

-the Semaphore Cache server instead of the GitHub servers because it is faster.
+the Semaphore Cache server instead of from the servers, because it is faster.

-If there is no cache entry for the active GitHub repository, the functionality
+If there is no cache entry for the active repository, the functionality

 of the --use-cache